Park Sung-hoon: 2011–2017: Theater and breakthrough roles in television

 In 2011, Park had the opportunity to act on stage even though he had little acting experience.
 During his performance in his first theater play, Inside the Minke Whale, the joy of acting that he had forgotten about was rekindled.
 The following year, he also took on minor roles in two television dramas, which as soldier in MBC historical drama Moon Embracing the Sun and as high school student KBS2 drama Big.
 Shortly after, Park joined the fifth season of the popular play Cats on the Roof, for which over 1,000 actors applied.
 Despite the fierce competition ratio of 150 to 1, Park was selected for the titular role of Lee Kyung-min.
 He reprised this role in the sixth season as well.

 In the first six months of 2013, Park had a busy schedule.
 Park played the role of Lockwood in Korean premiere of Alan Bennett's play The History Boys.
 Subsequently, He had the task of balancing his obligations in both the MBC drama You Are the Boss! and the play Model Students.
 In drama You Are the Boss! he appeared as Yu Deok-hwa, the high school classmate of the main character Lee Seon-nam (played by Shim Hyung-tak).
 Simultaneously, he met the audience in the role of Seo Min-yeong, a model student with a shrewd paranoia, in the play Model Students.
 Juggling two different projects simultaneously and switching between such contrasting characters was undoubtedly challenging.
-Nevertheless, Park found enjoyment in the process.
+Park stated that he enjoyed the process.

 Following a short break, his next project was a guest appearance in John Cariani's omnibus play Almost, Maine.
 This performance was a special stage commemorating the 10th anniversary of the theater company Ganda.
 Producer Ahn Hyeok-won invited him and Park's decision to participate as a guest was influenced by his agency mates, Jin Seon-kyu and Lee Hee-joon, who were members of Ganda.
 In the fifth episode titled "They Fell", Park appeared as Chad opposite Yoon Na-moo as Randy, with whom he had previously worked in the play Model Students.

-In 2014, Park appeared as a communications team leader in SBS drama Three Days and gained great experience by working with talented seniors.
+In 2014, Park appeared as a communications team leader in SBS drama Three Days and worked alongside senior actors in the industry.
 Then Park joined performance delivery service Ganda's play Judo Boy, as Min-wook, a boxer.
 This was one of his memorable performances was a result of developing camaraderie with his fellow actors, as they practiced together for four to five months.